ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 - Replication is asynchronous, and might be subject to replication lag.
 By default, there is no communication between the primary and replica regarding consistency.
 It is possible for a read-only replica to fall far enough behind that it needs to be resynced.
 Replication lag can be greater when the replica is in a region far away geographically from its leader.

-- A read-only replica is a deployment with single data member and does not have any internal high-availability.
+- A read-only replica is a deployment with single data member and does not have any internal high availability.
 It is prone to temporary interruptions and downtime during maintenance.
 If you have applications that rely on read-only replicas, be sure to have logic to retry failed queries, or load-balancing over multiple read-only replicas.

 ## The Leader
 {: #read-only-replicas-leader}